 It can take a few tries, but once you’ve got it, you’ll experience that endorphin-releasing high.
 There’s a host of free exercise classes you can explore on Instagram and YouTube.
 Use this as a chance to trial a mix – from boxing and dance to pilates and tai chi – and you’ll discover that the most rewarding fitness goal is better mental health.

 Are you struggling with reentry anxiety?
 Talking your feelings through can lighten the load and help you see your worries in a new light.
 If you don’t feel like talking to someone you know, you could look to online support groups, like Turn2Me, which is completely free and run by qualified professionals.

 4. Reset Your Sleep

 When you’re running on empty, it’s natural for bad sleep habits to form.
 You get up, go to work, see your friends, travel home, then only have a small window of time to relax and unwind.
 Cue late nights and poor sleep.
 As you adjust to a busier social life and, in some cases, a return to work, make sure you still maintain a consistent sleep pattern.
 Your body will thank you for it.

 Work evening catch-ups and your morning routine around an eight-hour sleep window – a time you ‘protect’, no matter how full your post-lockdown diary starts to get.
-You might struggle to drift off after a busy, buzzy day, so try winding down with a book and a cup of chamomile tea an hour before bed.
-You could also take a dropper of our peppermint-flavoured Night Time CBD Oil Drops.
+You might struggle to drift off after a busy, buzzy day, so try winding down with these sleep tips.

 5. Do a Digital Detox